 Migrating from an MVP to a production-ready system is one of the most critical transitions a startup can make.
-Many founders start with No Code tools like Bubble, Webflow, or Airtable to validate ideas quickly.
+Many founders start with No Code tools like Bubble, Webflow, or Airtable - or vibe code the first version with tools like Claude Code, Cursor, or Lovable - to validate ideas quickly.
 When traction grows, the same tools that helped you move fast can become bottlenecks.

 Why Migration Matters